Marrakech With Kids: 17 Best Things To Do & Tips

 Get out early in the day to beat the crowds

-Prepare your kids for Djemaa el-Fnaa
+Prepare your kids in advance of visiting Djemaa el-Fnaa

-Marrakech Medina is not particularly pram friendly at all, unless you have a particularly robust one and are happy weaving around the narrow streets of the Medina.
-We did take our pram around with us as Dylan was 4 months old and we wanted him and Cam to share it as a place to sit down.
+We did take our pram around with us because Dylan was 4 months old and we wanted him and Cam to share it as a place to sit down.
 We have a very good off road pram which meant that we didn’t have issues with it taking some knocks along the way.

 There is a man with a blue t-shirt and his back to the camera.
 Next to him is a little boy in a blue t-shirt who is riding a scooter in the souk in Marrakech which is fun to do with kids.